SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 > [Comments]
 > Context - what do they value, what do they want in their future
-> * Nick Nayfack: This could be a commons approach to governance practices.
+> * Deleted account: This could be a commons approach to governance practices.
 It feels like being prescriptive and aggregating inputs globally may or may not help people down the path of self governance.
 It may be useful to work with specific communities to create self governance frameworks vs. attempting to listen to, aggregate and apply AI ethics as a whole globally.
 >

 → Humans guide Trains AI about human values, ethical thinking, questions of importance  in the form of a guiding collaboration ensuring life survival of both human and AI types of beings using beneficial values and practices of both sides regardless of level of intelligence.